yaakovLowenstein/hx-requests/docs/guide/modals.rst

 ~~~~~~~~~~~~~

 #.
 Override :code:`HX_REQUESTS_MODAL_TEMPLATE` in settings and set it to the template of your modal.
 #.
-Set HX_REQUESTS_MODAL_BODY_SELECTOR (a :code:`css` selector for the modal body container) in settings.
+Set :code:`HX_REQUESTS_MODAL_BODY_SELECTOR` (a :code:`css` selector for the modal body container) in settings.
 #.
 Make sure the hyperscript for closing the modal is set correctly.

     - The modal's close button has hyperscript that triggers the modal to close
-    - For :ref:`Form Modals` on submit the modal only closes when the :code:`modalFormValid` event is triggered.
+    - For :ref:`Form Modals`, on submit the modal only closes when the :code:`modalFormValid` event is triggered.
 When a form is invalid the modal stays open so the user can see the form errors.
 There is hyperscript that triggers the modal to close on :code:`modalFormValid`.

-*modal.html*
+*hx_requests/modal.html*

 .. code-block:: html